Zenoleader/MGS-Bot/Main-files v13/README.md

 **4. Contact us:** Have any quetions or concerns about our terms?
 Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=GTvVlcSGKZhBszrHHTQmKjJcLfbLQSHChbjFFbfRvSgDwxjnXSzVFDqcfTfNLFfRzhXtGlZZzqBKr).
 Our responses could take 3-5 business days.

 ------------------------------------------------------------------------------------------------------------------------------------------------------
-**MGS Bot ToS**
+# **MGS Bot ToS**

 **1. Terms of Service:** By using the MGS bot, you agree to let the developers have access to specific data.
-The type of data we have i, but not limited to, **your ID, username and tag, profile, guild IDs, and DMs with the bot.** Use of the bot is considered agreement.
+The type of data we have is, but not limited to, **your user ID, username and tag, profile, guild IDs, and DMs with the bot.** Use of the bot is considered agreement.

 **2. Access of Data:** By using the MGS bot, you agree to let the developers have access to your data. **Only the bot developers of MGS have access to your data**.
 We use your data to improve our bot in any way possible.

 **3. Storage of Data:** By using the MGS bot, you agree to let the developers store your data.
 We use your data to do analytics on how the bot is doing. **If any breach of your data was made, we will notify all servers using the client.**

 **4. Request Data:** By using the MGS bot, you have the right to request your data stored by MGS.
 You can always request your data in the support server.
-Your data will never be declined when requested. **You have the right to have your data removed. **
+Your data will never be declined when requested. **You have the right to have your data removed.**

 **5. Underage Users:** By using the MGS bot, you accept that you have to be 13+ or of legal age in your country to use Discord.
-If any reports have been made of an underage user, **we will do everything we can to delete that users' data. **
+If any reports have been made of an underage user, **we will do everything we can to delete that users' data.**

 **6. Questions:** Have any quetions or concerns about our terms?
 Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=GTvVlcSGKZhBszrHHTQmKjJcLfbLQSHChbjFFbfRvSgDwxjnXSzVFDqcfTfNLFfRzhXtGlZZzqBKr). **Our responses could take 3-5 business days.**

 ------------------------------------------------------------------------------------------------------------------------------------------------------
-**MGS Bot Privacy Policy**
+# **MGS Bot Privacy Policy**

 **1. Privacy Policy:** MGS takes your private data very seriously.
 To protect you, we will tell you all the information we gather from you and how we use it!